'It is a nightmare': Teen shot 7 times while sitting in car outside SW Side home, family says

-CHICAGO (WLS) -- Melissa de la Garza was just 18 years old when she was gunned down while sitting inside her car Saturday night.
-She had just arrived at her Southwest Side home after a day spent with her mother.
+CHICAGO (WLS) -- Azul de la Garza was just 18 years old when they were gunned down while sitting inside their car Saturday night.
+They had just arrived at their Southwest Side home after a day spent with their mother.

 "They went to buy Halloween costumes.
-They had a great day.
-She was just coming home and trying to get inside," said the victim's sister, Isabel de la Garza.
+They had a great day," said the victim's sister, Isabel de la Garza.

-"It is a nightmare," her grandmother, Clara de la Garza, said in Spanish.
+"It is a nightmare," their grandmother, Clara de la Garza, said in Spanish.
 "Who is going to fill this hole?
 It's unbelievable how this city is being consumed by violence."

 RELATED: 6 shot in East Garfield Park shooting; 1 critically hurt, Chicago police say